joemoose/dungeoneers.d20/docs/damage.md

 ## Introduction

-Damage is first dealt to your **Hit Points** (HP).
+Damage is first dealt to your **Hit Protection** (HP).
 HP represents your ability to avoid or shrug off harm.

 After your HP is depleted, all damage is dealt to your **Strength** or **Dexterity** attribute (your choice).
 Damage to an attribute is grievous harm.